rickfay/z17-randomizer/README.md

 - Unintended Item Duplication:
   - Players can receive the final item from Zelda multiple times if they die and restart the fight.
   - Items from the Hinox can be received multiple times if the player revisits the cave after a Save & Quit.
+- Visual Glitches:
+  - A small handful of rotating platforms will "jitter" while moving, but this should not affect gameplay.
+  - The camera will pan *way* too far downward when entering the Sacred Realm.
 - Miscellaneous:
   - Some text boxes will overflow or display incorrectly.